Gunstein Bakke

 Gunstein Bakke (born 30 March 1968) is a Norwegian novelist.
 He was born in Setesdal valley in Aust-Agder county in southern Norway.
 His debut novel Kontoret was published in 2000.
 A later novel Maud and Aud has been widely acclaimed and won the EU Prize for Literature.

+Together with Eirik Ingebrigtsen, Bakke was the initiator and editor of the anthology Respons 22/7 in 2011.

 Bakke lives in Gotland and Oslo.